Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 should never use any account key for a "hot" session key in particular.

 Controller and Stash account keys can be either sr25519 or ed25519.
-For more on how keys are used in AXIACoin and the cryptography behind it [see here](learn-keys).
+For more on how keys are used in AXIA and the cryptography behind it [see here](learn-keys).

 ## Validators and nominators

-Since validator slots are limited, most of those who wish to stake their SOLAR and contribute economic security to the network will be nominators.
+Since validator slots are limited, most of those who wish to stake their AXC and contribute economic security to the network will be nominators.

-Validators do most of the heavy lifting: they produce new block candidates in BABE, vote and come to consensus in GRANDPA, validate the state transition function of parachains, and possibly some other responsibilities regarding data availability and [XCM](learn-cross-consensus).
+Validators do most of the heavy lifting: they produce new block candidates in BABE, vote and come to consensus in GRANDPA, validate the state transition function of allychains, and possibly some other responsibilities regarding data availability and [XCM](learn-cross-consensus).

 Nominators, on the other hand, have far fewer responsibilities.
 Those include monitoring their